onlinehub0808/-smart-contract-best-practices/docs/known_attacks.md

 ## DoS with Block Gas Limit

 Each block has an upper bound on the amount of gas that can be spent, and thus the amount computation that can be done.
 This is the Block Gas Limit.
 If the gas spent exceeds this limit, the transaction will fail.
-This leads to a couple possible Denial of Service vectors:
+This leads to a couple of possible Denial of Service vectors:

 ### Gas Limit DoS on a Contract via Unbounded Operations